microsoft/api-guidelines/Guidelines.md

 clientState        | Services MUST provide the *clientState* field if it was provided at subscription creation time. expirationDateTime | Services MUST provide the *expirationDateTime* field if the subscription has one. resource           | Services MUST provide the resource field.
 This URL MUST be considered opaque by the subscribing application.
-In the case of a richer notification it MAY be subsumed by message content that implicitly contains the resource URL to avoid duplication.<br/>If a service is providing this data as part of a more detailed data packet, then it need not be duplicated. userId             | Services MUST provide this field or user-scoped resources.
+In the case of a richer notification it MAY be subsumed by message content that implicitly contains the resource URL to avoid duplication.<br/>If a service is providing this data as part of a more detailed data packet, then it need not be duplicated. userId             | Services MUST provide this field for user-scoped resources.
 In the case of user-scoped resources, the unique identifier for the user should be used.<br/>In the case of resources shared between a specific set of users, multiple notifications must be sent, passing the unique identifier of each user.<br/>For tenant-scoped resources, the user id of the subscription should be used. tenantId           | Services that wish to support cross-tenant requests SHOULD provide this field.
 Services that provide notifications on tenant-scoped data MUST send this field.

 ### 14.7 Managing subscriptions programmatically
 For per-user subscriptions, an API MUST be provided to create and manage subscriptions.
 The API must support at least the operations described here.

 #### 14.7.1 Creating subscriptions
-A client creates a subscription by issuing a POST request against the subscription resource.
+A client creates a subscription by issuing a POST request against the subscriptions resource.
 The subscription namespace is client-defined via the POST operation.

 ```
 https://api.contoso.com/apiVersion/$subscriptions